 Should you replace your headlight bulbs with ones that provide an extra-bright light?
 Are the bulbs with the lower price point a better deal than the ones that promise longer life?
 With all these headlight bulb types, how do you know which is the right option for you?
 The short answer: Car design generally dictates which of these headlight bulb types you should choose.
 Now, let’s take a closer look …

 Halogens use technology that’s been around for more than half a century, and their dependable performance has helped make them the standard among car manufacturers.
 They provide a bright light and perform dependably in extreme temperatures.
-Of all the different types of headlights, these bulbs are the easiest to find at replacement time.
-Their typical life expectancy is 2000 hours of use.
+Of all the different headlight bulbs, these are the easiest to find at replacement time.
+Their typical life expectancy is 2,000 hours of use.

-Also known as High-Intensity Discharge (HID) headlights, they are often the choice for cars that have narrower headlight units.
+HID headlights — also known as Xenon High-Intensity Discharge headlights — are often the choice for cars with narrower headlight units.
 These are the brightest of all the different types of headlights available today.
-Their light output can decrease over time and eventually they won’t produce enough light to be safe for night driving.
-(By law, they must operate at 80% of capacity within 4 seconds of being switched on.)
-Still, Xenon bulbs last much longer than halogen bulbs.
-Typical life expectancy is 10,000 hours of use.
+Their light output can decrease over time, and eventually, they won’t produce enough light to be safe for night driving.
+(By law, they must operate at 80% of capacity within four seconds of being switched on.)
+Still, HID bulbs last much longer than halogen bulbs.
+A typical life expectancy is 10,000 hours of use.

-Light emitting diode — or LED — lights are gaining in popularity and have replaced Xenon headlights on many new cars.
+Light Emitting Diode — or LED — lights are gaining popularity and have replaced Xenon headlights on many new cars.
 They produce a bright light, nearly as bright as Xenon bulbs, and consume less power than halogen headlight bulbs.
-With a typical life expectancy of 30,000 hours, they are the longest lasting of the headlight bulb types.
+They’re the longest-lasting bulb type, with a typical life expectancy of 30,000 hours.

 With all the changes and innovations, it’s hard to stay up to date on headlight bulb types.
-That’s why you should make Jiffy Lube® your go to for vehicle maintenance.
-Jiffy Lube® technicians are ready to service, replace and recommend the right lights for your car, minivan, truck, or SUV.
+That’s why you can make Jiffy Lube® your go-to for vehicle maintenance, including servicing and replacing the right headlights for your car, minivan, truck, or SUV.